KQM-git/TCL/mechanics/gameplay-mechanics/elemental-resonance.md

 All Trial Characters in Story Quests and Hangouts do not contribute to or benefit from the party's Elemental Resonances.

+## Swirl Chain Reactions Can Trigger Electro Resonance

+Swirling Hydro, Pyro, or Cryo onto an enemy affected by Electro or vice versa will trigger **High Voltage**.
+This shares the particle generation cooldown with when you trigger it normally.

 ## Evidence Vault

 {% page-ref page="../../evidence/mechanics/gameplay-mechanics/elemental-resonance.md" %}